-Economic and social development is a major topic of discussion in courses across the social sciences, particularly those focused on Latin America.
-Many scholars and instructors have tried to pinpoint, explain, and define the problem of underdevelopment in Latin America.
-New ideas have led to new strategies that have, by and large, failed to reduce income disparity and relieve poverty in the region.
-Why Latin American Nations Fail brings together leading Latin Americanists from several disciplines to address how and why contemporary development strategies have failed to promote long-term sustainable growth with improved well-being throughout the region.
-Given the dramatic political turns in contemporary Latin America, this book offers a much-needed explanation and analysis of the factors that must be considered in making sense of development today.
+The question of development is a major topic in courses across the social sciences and history, particularly those focused on Latin America.
+Many scholars and instructors have tried to pinpoint, explain, and define the problem of underdevelopment in the region.
+With new ideas have come new strategies that by and large have failed to explain or reduce income disparity and relieve poverty in the region.
+Why Latin American Nations Fail brings together leading Latin Americanists from several disciplines to address the topic of how and why contemporary development strategies have failed to curb rampant poverty and underdevelopment throughout the region.
+Given the dramatic political turns in contemporary Latin America, this book offers a much-needed explanation and analysis of the factors that are key to making sense of development today.

 This post is published in conjunction with the Latin American Studies Association congress in Barcelona.
 Check for other posts from the conference. #LASA2018 by Matías Vernengo, co-editor of Why Latin American Nations Fail: Development Strategies in the …Read More >